dtaht/rtod/README.md

 just merging in the local kernel table.
 Other daemons interpreting the protocol begin to struggle also.

 Low end ARM and MIPs CPUs get very warm.
+In fact, so do low end X86_64 platforms like the pcengines apu2.

 Routers using slow multicast drop off the network completely.

 ## rtod -r 10000

-This tends to completely heat the local daemon with "interesting" results on the rest of the network.
+This tends to completely overburden the local daemon with "interesting" results on the rest of the network.
 Multicast becomes a huge bottleneck.
 Updates lag 10s of seconds, even minutes, behind.

-Other daemons strain to keep up.
-Bad things happen.
+The injected router falls off the network, having partially announced its tables, while other daemons strain to keep up and re-announce what they got while its already become invalid.
+Many.
+Bad.
+Things.
+Happen.

 Did I mention you should not run this on a production network?